Get Smart With Your Feet

 Kaiser Permanente, Mission Bay, San Diego, CA

-Diabetic Foot Care.
+Diabetic Foot Care and Preventions.
 Without it, it can lead to loss of feeling in the feet, sores that won’t heal, and amputation.
 Well, the good news is that simple preventative care can help you avoid the more common problems.

 A person with diabetes needs to watch for early signs of nerve damage, poor circulation and poorly fitting shoes.